xaitek1/Teardroid-php/README.md

 ### Beware from scams
 - Make sure the bot username is @teardroid_bot beware from scam
-- I am only available on telegram and script1337 is my only account
+- I am only available on telegram and script1337 is my only account please double check the username

 ### Contact info
 - Email : script@hacksec.in